 Ireland's ePrivacy Regulations (SI 336/2011) sit alongside GDPR and govern electronic direct marketing independently.
 Under Regulation 13 of those Regulations, sending promotional electronic messages requires the affirmative consent of the recipient.
 According to the Data Protection Commission's guidance on electronic direct marketing, consent must be given in advance, freely given, specific, and informed.
 Pre-ticked boxes, silence, and inactivity do not constitute valid consent under those rules.

-There is one limited exemption worth understanding.
-Where an email address was collected during a product or service sale, a company may contact that customer about similar products or services for up to 12 months, without fresh consent, provided the customer was given a clear opportunity to opt out at the point of collection.
+One limited exemption is worth understanding.
+If a company collected an email address during a product or service sale, and gave the customer a clear opt-out at the point of collection, it may contact that customer about similar products or services for up to 12 months without fresh consent.
 This exemption is narrow, and loyalty operators who rely on it without checking whether their communications genuinely meet the "similar products" test are taking a compliance risk.

 Legitimate interest (Article 6(1)(f) GDPR) cannot substitute for consent where the ePrivacy Regulations require it.
 The EDPB's 2024 guidelines on legitimate interest, published at edpb.europa.eu, confirm this position: where electronic marketing consent is required under national ePrivacy law, legitimate interest cannot be used to bypass that requirement.